deanturpin/superdean.com/watchmaker.md

 ## Timegraphers

 A Timegrapher is the go-to tool for the job and at the low end they are surprisingly inexpensive.
-But you can get some useful results from a phone app: use with an earbud mic if you're not in a completely quiet environment.
+However, you can get some useful results from a phone app: use with an earbud mic if you're not in a completely quiet environment.
+You may find for some movements they give you very poor results when regulating, which could lead you to think the movement is poorly when it's actually in good health.

 ## Mainspring winders

-You can fix a lot by replacing parts rather than making new ones; but I think mainspring winders are the first step into it becoming serious.
-This _can_ be done by hand, however, people will get very cross about it if they find out, and you may be compromising the power reserve of the watch.
+You can fix a lot by replacing parts rather than making new ones.
+But cleaning and refitting mainsprings is probably your first step into really getting series.
+Winding a mainspring back up in the barrel _can_ be done by hand, however, people will get very cross about it if they find out, and you may be compromising the power reserve of the watch.
+A proper winder is the answer but a set is fiendishly expensive.

-## Cutting stems
+## Stem cutting

-There are dedicated tools for this but you can get away with a pair of side cutters and some sandpaper.
-And I like to finish on a Bergeon polishing buff.
+There are dedicated tools for this but you can get away with a pair of side cutters and some sandpaper; I like to finish on a Bergeon polishing buff.
 Now, how much stem should you leave?
 Often it seems quite subjective but 0.1mm between crown and case is a good rule of thumb.
 You could measure it precisely with a feeler gauge, but equally, if you have a micrometer, you can find a piece of paper the correct thickness and use that.
+In reality, the tolerances in the watch may be larger than 0.1mm so you shouldn't worry about it too much.

 ## Case clamps

 Something that cost me a lot of time and frustration is flicking a case clamp deep into a movement.
-So when casing up I've made it a habit of tipping the movent up a little so if the clamp or screw decides to jump it will probably end up on the case cushion.
+So when casing up I've made it a habit of tipping the movement up a little -- i.e., not flat against the case cushion -- so if the clamp or screw decides to jump it will probably end up on your desk and not beneath the balance spring.

 ## Tweezers